ismail-syed/SYSC3303_project/README.txt

 - Writing the DataPacket, Reader and Write classes
 - Implementing steady-state file transfer from the server
 - Implementing threading on the server
-- Modifying the simulator to work with DATA and ACK packets
+- Modifying the Error Simulator to work with DATA and ACK packets

 Aritra Sengupta:
 - Writing the Exceptions, FileIO and TFTPPackets packages